cybernoid/bridge/README.md

 ## Client side

-The main use case of bridge is tunneling ssh out, so here is a sample *~.ssh/config* file for your client behind the firewall that uses the *bridge* container:
+The main use case of *bridge* for me is tunneling ssh out, so here is a sample *~.ssh/config* file for your client behind the firewall that uses the *bridge* container:

 ```